-Each named executive officer's employment agreement also provides that such named executive officer would be entitled to receive certain payments if his employment was terminated as follows:
+Each NEO's employment agreement also provides that such NEO would be entitled to receive certain payments if his employment was terminated as follows:

 - José R. Mas.
-Following termination of Mr. Mas' employment by us without cause (as defined in the agreement) or by Mr. Mas for good reason (as defined in the agreement), Mr. Mas would receive his base salary, an amount equal to the average of the performance bonuses (as defined in the agreement) he received during the last three calendar years and benefits from the date of termination over a period of 12 months and all unvested options and restricted stock would immediately vest.
-In the event Mr. Mas' employment is terminated by MasTec because of death or disability, then Mr. Mas or his estate would receive a lump sum amount equal to his base salary and the pro-rata portion of his annual performance bonus earned through the date of death or disability to which he would have been entitled for the year in which the death or disability occurred and all unvested options and restricted stock would immediately vest.
+Following termination of Mr. Mas' employment by us without cause (as defined in the agreement) or by Mr. Mas for good reason (as defined in the agreement), Mr. Mas would receive an amount equal to his base salary, and the average of the performance bonuses (as defined in the agreement) he received during the last three calendar years and certain employee benefits set forth in the agreement, which shall be payable over a period of 12 months from the date of termination, plus all unvested options and restricted stock would immediately vest.
+In the event Mr. Mas' employment is terminated by MasTec because of death or disability, then Mr. Mas or his estate would receive a lump sum amount equal to his base salary and the pro-rata portion of his annual performance bonus earned through the date of death or disability to which he would have been entitled for the year in which the death or disability occurred, and all unvested options and restricted stock would immediately vest.
 In the event Mr. Mas' employment is terminated by us for cause (as defined in the agreement), Mr. Mas would receive his base salary through the date of termination and would forfeit any entitlement he may have to receive any performance bonus for the year in which employment terminates. - Robert Apple.
-Following termination of Mr. Apple's employment by us without cause (as defined in the agreement) or by Mr. Apple for good reason (as defined in the agreement), Mr. Apple would receive his base salary through the date of termination, an amount equal to the average of the performance bonuses he received during the last three calendar years and certain employee benefits set forth in the agreement from the date of termination over a period of 12 months.
-If Mr. Apple's employment is terminated by MasTec because of death or disability, then Mr. Apple or his estate would receive a lump sum amount equal to his base salary and any annual performance bonus earned through the date of death or disability to which he would have been entitled for the year in which the death or disability occurred and all unvested options and restricted stock would immediately vest.
+Following termination of Mr. Apple's employment by us without cause (as defined in the agreement) or by Mr. Apple for good reason (as defined in the agreement), Mr. Apple would receive an amount equal to his base salary and the average of the performance bonuses (as defined in the agreement) he received during the last three calendar years and certain employee benefits set forth in the agreement, which shall be payable over a period of 12 months from the date of termination.
+If Mr. Apple's employment is terminated by MasTec because of death or disability, then Mr. Apple or his estate would receive a lump sum amount equal to his base salary and any annual performance bonus earned through the date of death or disability to which he would have been entitled for the year in which the death or disability occurred, and all unvested options and restricted stock would immediately vest.
 In the event Mr. Apple's employment is terminated by us for cause (as defined in the agreement), Mr. Apple would receive his base salary through the date of termination and would forfeit any entitlement he may have to receive any performance bonus for the year in which employment terminates.